 - Wheelchairs, wheelchair lifts and their installation.

-- Wigs and false eyelashes when natural hair is lost as the result of a disease.
+- Wigs and false eyelashes when natural hair is lost as the result of an illness.

 Special schools and lessons: